jcsarda/acpc_poker_gui_client/README.md

 ----------------
 * Ruby 1.9.3 - This can be installed in different ways, but a good choice is [RVM](https://rvm.io//).
 Or you can follow these [instructions](http://www.ruby-lang.org/en/downloads/) to install via a different method.
 * Git - While this should only be required if you want to install Ruby via [RVM](https://rvm.io//), installing Git also makes working with this repository easier, so it is recommended.
 Follow these [instructions](https://help.github.com/articles/set-up-git#platform-all) to do so.
+* [Bundler][Bundler homepage] - Bundler is a Ruby gem that manages a project's gem dependencies.
+It requires zlib, which can be installed through [RVM](https://rvm.io//) by running

+        rvm pkg install zlib
+Once Ruby is installed, installing Bundler should only be a matter of running

+        gem install bundler

+* A non-LLVM version of GCC - This may require some extra steps on OSX as some versions of XCode no longer include such compilers.
+There are many [discussions on solutions for this on stack overflow](http://stackoverflow.com/questions/8032824/cant-install-ruby-under-lion-with-rvm-gcc-issues).

 Installation
 ---------------